tombensve/tombensve.github.io/index.md

 It is so far only Java, Groovy and some JS here.
 I have decided to use Groovy as much as possible, because it is a superb language and completely compatible with Java!
-You can write better code in Groovy than with Java, and Groovy have always had features that Java didn't get until 1.8, and Groovy still does it better!
-The people behind Groovy know what they are doing!
+You can write way better code in Groovy than with Java, and Groovy have always had features that Java didn't get until 1.8, and Groovy still does it better!
+The people behind Groovy know what they are doing.
+I'm a big fan!

 ## Binaries